 - BEST OVERALL: Saatva Classic Luxury Firm Mattress

-- BEST MEMORY FOAM: Nectar Memory Foam Mattress
+- BEST MEMORY-FOAM: Nectar Memory Foam Mattress

 - BEST HYBRID: Avocado Green Mattress

-- BEST COOLING: GhostBed Luxe Mattress
+- BEST COOLING: GhostBed Luxe Memory Foam Mattress

-- BEST FIRM: HELIX Dawn Luxe Mattress
+- BEST FIRM: Helix Dawn Luxe Mattress

-What to Consider When Choosing the Best Full Size Mattress
+What to Consider When Choosing the Best Full-Size Mattress

 Density and Firmness

-Some mattresses are constructed with materials that are better at regulating temperature and creating a cooler environment for sleep.
+Some mattresses are constructed with materials better at regulating temperature and creating a cooler environment for sleep.
 Cooling mattresses often feature breathable materials that allow for more air circulation and prevent the mattress from retaining heat.